 - Right of Way Plans/Plats with areas listed

-- Appraisal, including letter to owners stating that they are encouraged to walk through the property with the Appraiser (especially if they need to point out features such as septic, drain fields, etc.)
+- Appraisal, including letter to owners stating that they are encouraged to walk through the

+property with the Appraiser (especially if they need to point out features such as septic,

+drain fields, etc.)

 - Appraisal Review (it can be done independently or by SHA Reviewers, if available)

 - Title Search

 - Written Offer letter (based on Appraisal)

 - Certified Record of Negotiations

 - Signed and Approved Option Contract

 - Waivers (if donation or dedication of property by owners)

 - Relocation (if needed)

 - Administrative Settlement Letter signed by MDOT SHA Office of Real Estate

-VIII.PROCUREMENT
+IX.
+PROCUREMENT

-RTP project sponsors are expected to adhere to all applicable Federal, State, local and tribal laws and regulations, in accordance with 2 CFR 200.318.1 Project sponsors must also adhere to the RTP Federal Construction Contract Requirements, including but not limited to 23 USC 313 Buy America provision and the 2017 Presidential Executive Order on Buy American and Hire American.
-Buy America requirements are found at 23 CFR 635.410.2 In addition, when completing a small procurement, project sponsors must follow COMAR Title 21.
+RTP project sponsors are expected to adhere to all applicable Federal, State, local and tribal laws and regulations, in accordance with 2 CFR 200.318.
+Project sponsors must also adhere to the RTP Federal Construction Contract Requirements, including but not limited to 23 USC 313 Buy America provision and the 2017 Presidential Executive Order on Buy American and Hire American.
+Buy America requirements are found at 23 CFR 635.410.
+In addition, when completing a small procurement, project sponsors must follow COMAR Title 21.
+All items purchased for the project and/or any contracted work must go through the RTP procurement process.
+This may mean that a given project goes through the procurement process more than once.
 Failure to follow required procurement procedures will result in denial of reimbursement.